-Your fruit trees may bloom beautifully in the spring, but that doesn’t guarantee you’ll have fruit in the fall.
+Your fruit trees may bloom beautifully in the spring, but that does not guarantee you’ll have fruit in the fall.
 Pollination is usually needed.
 Some fruit trees are self-pollinating or self-fertile, but even these varieties produce more fruit with pollination.
 Here are few keys to successful pollination:

-- Plant two or more varieties of the same tree nearby.
+- Plant two or more different varieties of the same fruit type nearby.

 - Attract bees to your yard by planting a variety of flowers.

 - Avoid using insecticides, which can kill beneficial bugs as well as pests.